 When you incorporate your business, you'll get what's called an Employer Identification Number (EIN) number.
 This EIN number is similar to your Social Security number.
 It is what identifies you company with the IRS.
 So if any customer asks for a 1099 form, you would given them your EIN number, instead of your Social Security.

 This separate legal entity is great.
 If it did not exist, any issues related to your company would be directly the owner's responsibility.
 But all is not perfect, since someone uneducated about owning a business might mix their personal, and business transactions.

 Many small business owners get tripped up, and pierce the corporate veil without even knowing it.
 What do I mean by this?
 If you created a C Corp, S Corp or LLC; it means you should never mix your personal transactions within your business.

 With an expense report, you then cut a check within the company to pay for those expenses.
 When paying the business partners, it should be a business check that's paid out to you personally.
 This is no different when working for someone else.
 You'll get a salary just like when working for an employer.

 You should not be writing checks from within your company to pay for personal expenses.
 This means not paying your home mortgage, groceries, or cable bill.
 Unless of course these are legitimate expenses within your business.
-When in doubt of what’s considered legal expenses, ask your accountant.
-If you don’t have an accountant, yet own a business, I suggest that’s the first advisor you get.
+These are classic examples of piercing the corporate veil.

 Not only can an accountant assist with the complex taxes, but they will help advise you on some of the legal issues.
 If in doubt pay for any item personally.
 You can always expense to your business later.